Application for New Members

 Professional Reference Questionnaires

-All new applicants with the required two year relevant Canadian work experience will be required to provide three (3) references as part of their on-line application.
+All new applicants with the required two year relevant Canadian work experience will have to provide three (3) references as part of their on-line application.
 If you are applying for certification as a Technologist, two of your references must be either a C.E.T. or a P.Eng.
+(E.I.T. is also accepted).
 The first reference provided must be your immediate supervisor and they do not have to be certified.

 It is the obligation of the applicant to follow-up with their references to ensure they complete the on-line questionnaires in a timely manner.

-All three completed PRQs must be completed before the application is reviewed by the Certification Board.
+All three references must be completed on-line before and the applicant must have passed the Law & Ethics exam in order for their applciation to be reviewed by the Certification Board.

 Applications submitted on-line are reviewed by the CTTAM Panel of Examiners and Certification Board, respectively, at their meetings scheduled for the months of September, November, January, March and May.
-During the summer months, applications will be reviewed once all of the reference questionnaires have been completed.
+During the summer months, applications will be reviewed once all of the reference questionnaires have been completed on-line.

 The Panel of Examiners assesses the academic credentials of the applicant.